petersulyok/smfc/README.md

 With this abstraction layer, new Supermicro motherboards can also be added to `smfc` with a good understanding of their IPMI raw commands and fan control logic.

 Some X9 motherboards are supported (since `smfc v5.2.0`) via the `genericx9` platform, provided they support the specific IPMI raw commands used for fan control.
 There is no auto-detection for X9 boards, so you must set `platform_name=genericx9` in the configuration file.
+The `X10QBi` platform is auto-detected when the BMC product name is exactly `X10QBi`.

 For the newer X14/H14 motherboards, compatibility is still being investigated.
 There are some issues ([#98](https://github.com/petersulyok/smfc/issues/98)) and discussions ([#92](https://github.com/petersulyok/smfc/discussions/92), [#106](https://github.com/petersulyok/smfc/discussions/106)) about this to get better understanding.